thejqs/plcb/README.md

 all cleaned up. long day. tacos?
 ```

-This project exists to collect and illuminate all of the products available for sale in only one store -- one of 597 stores, to be precise -- the state runs across Pennsylvania.
-The unicorns, as it were. **The boozicorns.** Inspiration came from writing [this story](http://www.post-gazette.com/life/libations/2015/03/04/A-Croatia-to-Pittsburgh-wine-odyssey-How-an-obscure-bottle-gets-in-the-PLCB-system/stories/201503040013) in early 2015, when I didn't yet have the skills to create this project.

-The state's database can do this for us, but the existing interfaces won't allow it.
-There's no API.
-Surprise, surprise.

-That doesn't mean we can't be nice about it.
-I send my name and email address in headers and limit concurrent requests to the PLCB's server(s). **This project exists to help people be better consumers.** Liberating data from hard-to-navigate interfaces can only help the PLCB's customers.
-Or at least that's what I'm telling myself.

-And it's not like the PLCB is actively discouraging this sort of thing.

-![alt text][permissions]

-So here we are.

 **Isn't that better?**

 ![alt text][leaflet]

 The state's database conveniently updates at the close of business each day, which for some reason means about 5 a.m. or later the following day.
-On Sundays it can be almost 2 p.m.
-So at least one of the scripts in the project will probably wind up running on a cronjob to collect the data when it's freshest.
+The PDF doesn't go up until about 8 a.m. at the earliest.
+On Sundays and other random days it can be 2 p.m. or later.
+So at least one of the scripts in the project will wind up running on a cronjob to collect the data when it's freshest.

 And the data might not change much day to day.
 But maybe something is on sale today that wasn't yesterday.
 Or the number of bottles available might have gone down from 12 one day to eight the next to two the next.